Twonker

 └── modules

 Rebuild the new version of Projucer and load The Twonker JUCE project.
 Once loaded, save the project.
+If this does not actually perform a save (you can tell visually) then navigate to the Modules section and click "Set copy-mode for all modules" before saving.
 This will:

 1. Update the C++ files generated by JUCE.